Witte Software® https://www.modbustools.com

 Export names, values and formatting to a Modbus Slave file. *.mbs

-Modbus Slave version 7.4.0 or newer is required to open the file.
+Requires Modbus Slave version 7.4.0 or newer to open the file.

-The purpose of this test dialog is to help MODBUS slave device developers to test the device with any string of their own composition.
+The purpose of this test dialog is to help developers of MODBUS slave devices test the device with any string of their own composition.

 Open list